How To Read

-This Study Edition follows Version 1 — The Forensic Frame, Chronological Spine.
-It opens with the modern metabolic puzzle, then walks chronologically through scripture, liturgy, sacrament, doctrine, industrial flour, nutrition science, policy, and practical re-hearing.
+The Study Edition is the full reader-facing version of Staff of Life.
+It opens with the modern metabolic puzzle, then walks backward and forward through scripture, liturgy, sacrament, doctrine, industrial flour, nutrition science, policy, and practical re-hearing.

 Reading Path